tinacms/tina.io/content/guides/gatsby/git/installation.md

 This guide will show you how to set up a Git-based backend on your Gatsby site.
 It will also cover creating forms to edit Markdown and/or JSON data files with changes tracked in Git.

+> **Note:** Building a CMS with Gatsby requires that you run a development server for content-editing.
+You can use a service like [Gatsby Cloud](blog/using-tinacms-on-gatsby-cloud) or you can [run your own server](https://levelup.gitconnected.com/provision-setup-and-secure-a-tinacms-cloud-editor-on-aws-e96b0e060e7c).

 ## Prerequisites

 - A Gatsby site with [Tina Configured](/guides/gatsby/adding-tina/project-setup)
-- This guide assumes your Gatsby site is already setup to use either Markdown or JSON as a data source.
-Check out the Gatsby Docs to learn how to use [Markdown](https://www.gatsbyjs.org/docs/adding-markdown-pages/) or [JSON](https://www.gatsbyjs.org/docs/sourcing-content-from-json-or-yaml/) in your site.
+- This guide assumes your Gatsby site is already setup to use [Markdown](https://www.gatsbyjs.org/docs/adding-markdown-pages/) and/or [JSON](https://www.gatsbyjs.org/docs/sourcing-content-from-json-or-yaml/) as a data source.

 ## Install the Packages